 Cody is currently a doctoral candidate for the DMA in double bass performance with Craig Brown at UNC Greensboro.
 He holds the Master of Music degree in double bass performance from the University of Michigan, and the Bachelor of Music in music education from Bowling Green State University.
 Other teachers include Diana Gannett, Anthony Stoops, and Alex Hanna.

-Linda Volman (2011), Fine Arts Secretary; Adjunct Instructor of Flute; BMA University of South Carolina, 2004, MM Louisiana State University 2006, DMA ABD Louisiana State University.
+Linda Volman (2011), Fine Arts Coordinator; Adjunct Instructor of Flute; BMA University of South Carolina, 2004, MM Louisiana State University 2006, DMA ABD Louisiana State University.

 Linda Volman is a flutist and piccoloist in the Fayetteville, NC area.
 In the fall semester of 2008, she began her study as a Doctoral Candidate at Louisiana State University and was the Substitute Flute Professor for the semester.
 She is currently the Adjunct Flute Professor at Methodist University, flutist with the Carolina Philharmonic Orchestra, substitutes in area orchestras, and she also has a thriving flute studio.